Niall Huggins

-Niall Joseph Huggins (born 18 December 2000) is a professional footballer who plays as a full-back for EFL League One club Wycombe Wanderers on loan from club Sunderland and the Wales national team.
+Niall Joseph Huggins (born 18 December 2000) is a professional footballer who plays as a full-back.

 Early life

 Huggins was born in York and grew up in Fulford, on the outskirts of York.
 He attended Fulford School in Fulford.

 Club career

 Leeds United

-After winning his division with under-8s junior side Heworth, he joined Leeds United's academy in 2009, alongside Kane Rogerson and future professional Jack Clarke.
+After winning his division with under-8s junior side Heworth, he joined Leeds United's academy in 2009, alongside Kain Rogerson and future professional Jack Clarke.
 He graduated through their academy and, alongside Clarke, signed a two-year scholarship with Leeds United in May 2017.
 Upon signing his scholarship deal with Leeds United, he stated that he was "looking forward to the next two years", adding that he will be "working hard and putting all my effort into, hopefully, getting a 'pro' deal at the end of it".
 Following his two-year scholarship, he signed a year-long professional contract with Leeds in May 2019.
 In December 2020, he signed a contract lasting until the end of the 2022–23 season.
 Huggins made his professional debut as a 54th-minute substitute for Ezgjan Alioski in a 4–2 defeat at Arsenal on 14 February 2021.